Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * All color clues will "touch" the rainbow suit.
 * (This is the third [official variant](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/Rules.md#multicolor-variants).)

+### Pink

+* One of the suits is replaced with a pink suit.
+* All rank clues "touch" the pink suit.

 ### White

 * One of the suits is replaced with a white suit.